perstarke-webdev/perstarke-webdev.github.io/_pages/30-buecher.md

 This practical guide shows how you can effectively apply the practical and well-proven arc42 template to design, develop and document your software architecture.
 It contains more than 200 practical tips how to improve your architecture communication and documentation.

 Das Buch ist "ongoing work" und bekommt ab-und-zu Updates.
+Danke an Sven Johann für die Hilfe bei der Übersetzung.

 <hr/>

-### 2016: Glossary of Software Architecture Terminology
+**2016: Glossary of Software Architecture Terminology**<br>

 ![](/images/books/isaqb-glossary-2016.jpg){: .align-left}